-- Regular and reliable access to a computer that has a good Internet connection - A digital copy of the free online textbook, such as via the "View Online" link at the textbook's website.
-(See above on this page for that website.)
-If you want a physical copy, you can order one from the De Anza Bookstore or OpenStax.
+- Regular and reliable access to a computer that has a good Internet connection - A digital copy of the free online textbook.
+If you want a physical copy, you can order one from OpenStax.

 Course Description:

 Analyze the physical principles, logic, and development of solar system astronomy from ancient times through the present.
 Examine earth and sky relationships, exploration of the solar system by spacecraft and earth-based methods, similarities and differences between Earth and other planets, theories of the origin of our planetary system, and properties of other stars' planetary systems.